oscardelalanza/the-weather-app/README.md

 # The Weather App

 > The Weather App project comes at the end of the Asynchronous Javascript and APIs
->section of the Javascript course.
-Is intended for tests the knowledge of the student about
+> section of the Javascript course.
+It is intended for tests the knowledge of the student about
->asynchronous communication with promises or async/await and when to use them.
+> asynchronous communication with promises or async/await and when to use them.

 ![Screenshot](./screenshot.png)